elvisperlika/alexis/README.md

 ## Overview

-This SDK provides a Swift interface to interact with the Notion API.

-This SDK is update on Notion API "**2025-09-03**" with baseURL `https://api.notion.com/v1`.
+This SDK provides a Swift interface to interact with the Notion API up to "**2025-09-03**" version with baseURL `https://api.notion.com/v1`.

 ## Setup